 That is all you need to do.
 You will have hidden your address but ensure you are still able to be found by searchers looking in your service areas.

-How To List More Than One Location on Google My Business
+How To List More Than One Location on Google Business Profile

-The great news is that if you run and manage multiple businesses that meet the criteria for being listed on Google My Business, you will be able to list more than one location from within a single account.
+The great news is that if you run and manage multiple businesses that meet the criteria for being listed on Google Business Profile, you will be able to list more than one location from within a single account.

-When you ‘add location’ on the ‘manage locations’ tab in Google My Business, you will see an option to add either a single location or import locations.
+When you ‘add location’ on the ‘manage locations’ tab in Google Business Profile, you will see an option to add either a single location or import locations.

 If you are only looking to list a handful of locations, it may make sense to do so individually as separate locations, but if you manage more than this, you will want to import in bulk.